Portola Valley in San Mateo County, California — The American West (Pacific Coastal)

 Erected 1977 by State Department of Parks and Recreation and the Town of Portola Valley.
 (Marker Number 909.)

 Location.
 37° 23.028′ N, 122° 14.042′ W. Marker is in Portola Valley, California, in San Mateo County.
-Marker is on Portola Road, on the right when traveling north.
+It is on Portola Road, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 930 Portola Road, Portola Valley CA 94028, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Hallidie Tramway (approx. 0.2 miles away); Portola Primary School (approx. 0.3 miles away); Town of Searsville (approx. 1.4 miles away); First Saw Mill (approx. 1.9 miles away); Casa de Tableta (approx. 2.3 miles away); The Chinese Walls (approx. 2.4 miles away); Folger Stable c.1905 (approx. 2.4 miles away); St. Denis Church and Cemetery (approx. 2.7 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Hallidie Tramway (approx. 0.2 miles away); Portola Primary School (approx. 0.3 miles away); Town of Searsville (approx. 1.4 miles away); First Saw Mill (approx. 1.9 miles away); Casa de Tableta (approx. 2.3 miles away); The Chinese Walls (approx. 2.4 miles away); Folger Stable c.1905 (approx. 2.4 miles away); St. Denis Church and Cemetery (approx. 2.7 miles away).
 Touch for a list and map of all markers in Portola Valley.

 Regarding Our Lady of the Wayside.
 This site was designated as California Registered Historical Landmark No. 909 on 5/12/1977.